kgjerde/corporaexplorer/README.md

 (with no space between):

-1. The “treshold argument” has the syntax `--treshold` and determines the minimum number of search hits a document should contain in order to be highlighted in the corpus
+1. The “treshold argument” has the syntax `--treshold` and determines the minimum number of search hits a day/document should contain in order to be coloured in the corpus
 map:

 <!-- end list -->